Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 If the user visits the auto generated URL before the image has been processed, then a message can be displayed to indicate the image is still being processed.
 Again, this isn't perfect but it has freed up the user to go off and do other things, they're not chained to the browser window watching a message that says "Processing..." for the next few minutes (or longer depending on how much load your system is under).

 One practical improvement here is that the new system is much more fault tolerant than the original.
-In the original system, if the server crashed then the user would likely be returned a [500 HTTP Status Code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500), where as with the new system the user can continue to use the website (they'll see the message "Image waiting to be processed" until a new back-end server instance can be brought up, where by it'll continue to process messages off the image queue).
+In the original system, if the server crashed then the user would likely be returned a [500 HTTP Status Code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500), whereas with the new system the user can continue to use the website (they'll see the message "Image waiting to be processed" until a new back-end server instance can be brought up, where by it'll continue to process messages off the image queue).

 > Note: fault tolerance is often referred to as "partition tolerance"; I mentioned this earlier when discussing CAP Theorem.